ShamWuo/ChurnGuard/README.md

 # Stripe Churn Deflection

-Reduce involuntary churn for Stripe‑based products.
-This app handles failed payments (dunning), offers a self‑serve billing portal, exposes a checkout endpoint, and ships with admin auth, audit logs, health/readiness endpoints, and a small test suite.
+Recover lost revenue from failed payments and reduce involuntary churn with an opinionated, deployable kit for Stripe-powered apps — automated dunning, checkout & billing portal wiring, and an admin console for triage and recovery.

 ## What’s inside
 - Next.js 14 + TypeScript